 2: “Nah, they’re just for the big players.”

 That’s too often what smaller companies say about process hierarchies.
 They say they make sense for a big company, with a complex organisation, but not for a smaller company where everything that’s going on is easier to grasp.
 Total poppycock!
 It doesn’t matter what size the boat it is, whether a sloop, a ketch, a schooner or a cruise ship, if you’re concerned about performance and enduring the elements, then everyone on board needs to know who’s doing what, when, and how.
 There’s no reason to think it should be any different for a small to medium-sized company.
 In fact, the tougher the competition and the market or industry, the more essential they are.

 3: Process hierarchies haven’t been user-friendly – until now

-If you google “process hierarchy” some of the most boring images known to man appear.
+If you google “process architecture” some of the most boring images known to man appear.
 Old images from an ancient time when process hierarchies were often made by one person, and couldn’t be shared or collaborated on by the rest of the team.
 As a result, process hierarchies led short and brutal lives, dying like flies and forever forgotten.
 Those were terrible times.
-But now, designing, sharing and collaborating on a process hierarchy has never been easier.
+But now, designing, sharing, and collaborating on a process architecture has never been easier.
 Indeed that’s what Gluu is all about.

 Ensuring a prosperous voyage

 All companies aim to improve their performance, and all of them aim to endure the inevitable ups and downs.
-A process hierarchy is the big picture game plan you can always come back to.
+Process architecture is the big picture game plan you can always come back to.
 To find out exactly how a particular process is handled.
 When you have mapped all your processes, of course.
 This avoids duplication, inefficiency and keeps knowledge inside the company, regardless of personnel changes.
 Whatever blows your way, you’ll know what’s to be done.